 I’ve eaten English Muffins for breakfast many times in my life.
 Especially growing up, when Ma was looking for quick, cheap, and easy ways to feed four growing boys before school.
 I thought Thomas’ English Muffins did a great job using Nooks and Crannies as their advertising tag line.
 You knew exactly what they meant – you could taste it.

 Well, Map Business Online has nooks and crannies too.
-There’s a software developer behind every MBO nook and cranny.
+There’s a software developer behind every Map Business Online nook and cranny.
 There are many small details and features we’ve added to our business mapping software that make it a richer, more productive mapping experience for the business mapping user.
 I run into these features often, partly because I’m constantly using the product, but also because people ask questions about how to do weird things and often I’m surprised to find out that we actually can do these things.

 Copy & Paste Ten Rows